PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 15:38:27
+Last updated: 2024-04-02 15:39:31
-Random Quote: Waste no more time arguing about what a good man should be.
-Be one. - Marcus Aurelius
+Random Quote: If one is lucky, a solitary fantasy can totally transform one million realities. - Maya Angelou